Yisus7u7/openai-cli-client/README.md

 - python-pygments
 - python-pyxdg

-and run in te project dir:
+and run in the project dir:

 ```bash
 sudo make install